ramadawn/Convert-Image-to-String-Library/README.md

 Must be an integer; unless val_pvc_type indicates a list or a dictionary.
 Indicates the amount of spaces the pionter moves on the Value Type List with each iteration.

+**If using a list for val_pvc you must input a list of integers (val_pvc_type = "l")**

+** If using a list of val_pvc you must input a dictionary with integers for keys and Values**

+The Keys for dictionaries will be compared to the last pixel value used.
+I.E in RGB, if the value for G is attached the val_pvc dictionary select a PVC value for G key.
+If no value is present the PVC return as 1 and simple move to the next entry in the Value Space indicator list.

 will increase the position of the list cursor with each read by this amout.
 Number may be negative.
 In which case the cursor will go backwards during each read.

 **7) val_pvc_type  (position value change list or dictionary)(val_pvc_type = 'i'):**